mitotic/graphterm/docs/virtual-setup.rst

     ``gterm.py -u ubuntu --browser=Firefox http://server_domain_name``

+ 13. Alternatively, if you wish to use your *GMail* account to authenticate, enter your *GMail* address in the file ``~/.graphterm/gterm_email.txt`` on the server.
+(If you selected the ``gmail_addr`` option during ``ec2launch``, this file would already have been created.)

- 13. If using AWS, run the following command on your local graphterm window to list and/or kill your instances:
+ 14. If using AWS, run the following command on your local graphterm window to list and/or kill your instances:

     ``ec2list``